Dealing with 3 year old tantrums every day is exhausting. Learn what’s normal for children, as well as what to do if tantrums start getting worse.

 You could hang a checklist of the clothes he needs to put on, so that upon completion, he gets to decide what to play before you leave the house.
 And you should make sure he’s getting enough sleep, either by letting him sleep in or moving bedtime earlier, so he’s less likely to be grumpy.

 Depending on your child’s personality, find simple ways to prevent common tantrums from happening in the first place.

-Even if it seems like all your 3 year old does is throw tantrums, I promise that you can still find little pockets of appropriate behavior throughout the day.
+Even if it seems like all your 3 year old does is throw tantrums every day, I promise that you can still find little pockets of appropriate behavior throughout the day.
 Don’t overlook these choices and gestures, no matter how small they seem.
 Instead, praise her for making good choices to encourage her to do more of them.

 For instance, you might say, “Thank you for brushing your teeth!
 Now we can read books before bed.”
 Or “You were very gentle with the dog—that was great!”
 Or even “Look at you, drinking from your cup like a big girl!”

 Don’t worry—you won’t have to praise her for every little thing over time.
 But these moments—when it feels like nothing she does is ever right—are the best opportunities to find the times she does.